imagineeeinc/Small-Image-format/README.md

 ### Representing Pixels

-Each pixel is the number of pixels ther are the same after it and the colour.
-Represnted like this:
+Each pixel is the number of pixels there are the same after it and the colour.
+Represented like this:
 ```
 1-ff00ffff
 || |